-5.1 Outer Cover Inspection
+5.1 Cover Inspection

-- 5.1.1 Visually inspect the cover material for wear, abrasion, pulled threads, contamination, cuts and holes.
-On the MIRG version inspect the PVC windows, D-Ring and velcro patches.
-Check the presence of the manual inflation caps and buddy line in the pouch attached to the waistbelt. - 5.1.2 If necessary the cover may be washed.
-Refer to Section 4. - 5.1.3 Effect repairs if necessary and re-inspect for quality of repaired cover.
-Refer to Section 7. - 5.1.4 Carefully examine the zips and the slider for wear, broken teeth or slider and worn or fraying tape. - 5.1.5 If it is considered that the cover is beyond economic repair the customer shall be advised and offered a replacement lifejacket. - NOTE: Due to the construction of this lifejacket no individual cover is available for replacement, therefore the lifejacket as a whole must be replaced.
+- 5.1.1 Visually inspect the cover material for wear, abrasion, pulled threads, contamination, cuts and holes. - 5.1.2 If necessary the cover may be washed.
+Refer to Section 4. - 5.1.3 Effect repairs if necessary and re-inspect for quality of repaired cover. - 5.1.4 Carefully examine the zips and the slider for wear, broken teeth or slider and worn or fraying tape. - 5.1.5 If it is considered that the cover is beyond economic repair the customer shall be advised and offered a replacement lifejacket. - NOTE: Due to the construction of this lifejacket no individual cover is available for replacement, therefore the lifejacket as a whole must be replaced.